-All of our programs are accredited by the UAE's Ministry of Education - Higher Education Affairs.
+All of our programs are accredited by the Commission for Academic Accreditation (CAA) - Ministry of Education UAE.

 4. International Faculty

 Our international faculty is highly qualified and inspirational in their field, bringing innovative teaching styles and philosophies from across the globe.